Maitry2402/ToDoListApp/README.md

 Make the necessary changes and tap Save.
 Mark a Task as Completed:
 Tap the checkbox next to a task to mark it as completed.
-Video Demonstration

-Check out a video demonstration of the app's functionality here.

 Contributing